artunggal/ATP-Visualized/README.md

 # ATP-Visualized
-Arguing Thoughts Regarding ATP Trends via Visualization
+Arguing thoughts regarding ATP trends via Visualization
-For better visualization results, go to https://nbviewer.jupyter.org/ and paste link to notebook in.
+For a better viewing experience of visualizations, go to https://nbviewer.jupyter.org/ and paste link to notebook in.

 ## Current Notebooks:
 * Notebook on data processing and initial analysis